 Emission Bandwidth and Wavelength Tuning

 Most LDs emit a beam with an optical bandwidth of a few nanometers.
 This bandwidth results from the simultaneous oscillation of multiple longitudinal (and possibly transverse) resonator modes (multimode laser diodes).
 Some other kinds of LDs, particularly distributed feedback lasers, operate on a single resonator mode (→ single-frequency operation), so that the emission bandwidth is much narrower, typically with a linewidth in the megahertz region.
-Further linewidth narrowing is possible with external cavities and particularly with narrowband optical feedback from a reference cavity (→ stabilization of lasers).
+Further linewidth narrowing is possible with external cavities and particularly with narrowband optical feedback from a reference cavity (→ frequency-stabilized lasers).

 The emission wavelength (center of the optical spectrum) of multimode LDs is usually temperature sensitive, typically with an increase of ≈ 0.3 nm per 1 K temperature rise, resulting from the temperature dependence of the gain maximum.
 (The temperature influences the thermal population distributions in the valence and conduction band.)
 For that reason, the junction temperature of LDs for diode pumping of solid-state bulk lasers has to be stabilized, if the absorption bandwidth of the laser crystal is narrow (e.g. only a few nanometers wide).
 It is also possible to tune the emission wavelength via the junction temperature.

 Single-mode diodes can have a significantly smaller temperature coefficient of the emission wavelength, as the resonance frequencies react less to temperature changes than the optical gain does.
-For applications in scanning spectroscopy, the wavelength is sometimes scanned by operating the laser intermittently.
+For applications in scanning laser absorption spectroscopy, the wavelength is sometimes scanned by operating the laser intermittently.
 The temperature then rises during each current pulse and causes the optical frequency to fall.
 The wavelength of external-cavity lasers can also be tuned, e.g. by rotating the diffraction grating in the laser cavity.

-Laser diodes have voltage–current characteristics like other diodes.
-A substantial current flows only above for certain critical voltage, which depends on the used material system.
+Laser diodes have voltage–current characteristics like other semiconductor diodes.
+A substantial current flows only above a certain critical voltage, which depends on the used material system.
 (The critical voltage is roughly proportional to the bandgap energy of the material and also depends somewhat on the device temperature.)
 Above the critical voltage, the current rises rapidly with increasing voltage.

-A laser diodes is normally not operated by applying a fixed voltage, because the flowing current could then very sensitively depend on that voltage, and could also be substantially affected by the device temperature.
+A laser diodes is normally not operated by applying a fixed voltage because the flowing current could then very sensitively depend on that voltage, and could also be substantially affected by the device temperature.
 There could even be a catastrophic runaway effect: a high current could lead to a strong temperature rise, which could further increase the current, finally destroying the diode.
 Therefore, in practice one usually uses a laser diode driver which stabilizes a certain current; this means that it automatically adjusts the voltage such that the desired current is obtained.
 Alternatively, one uses a constant power mode, where the drive current is automatically adjusted for achieving the desired output power.

 Note that the current rather than the voltage determines the rate with which carriers are injected into the laser diode.
 Therefore, there is a strong relation between the flowing current and the emitted optical power.
 There is essentially no output power below a certain threshold current, and above the laser threshold the output power grows roughly in proportion to the current minus the threshold current.